Ghostish/intagram_batch_downloader/README.md

 + -t download_type
     A short string which indicates the download_type.
-    Should be one of 'VIDEO', 'PHOTO' and 'BOTH' (case insensitive)
+    Should be one of 'VIDEO', 'PHOTO' and 'BOTH' (case sensitive)
     The default value is 'BOTH'.

 + -m max_page_count: